 - Does not flash or stays on when the ignition key is turned on. - Remains on while driving.

-Carefully stop the vehicle and turn off the engine.

-If both the (B) and the (I) warning lights illuminate, there is a problem with both the ABS and the regular brakes.
+Carefully stop the vehicle and turn off the engine. - If both the (a) and the (1) warning lights illuminate, there is a problem with both the ABS and the regular brakes.